Proof of delivery has become an essential part of delivery services. Discover what proof of delivery and how it can benefit your business!

 What is electronic proof of delivery?

-After you’ve learned the reasons for the digital shift in proof of delivery, it’s time to learn what an electronic POD is.
+After you’ve learned the reasons for the digital shift in proof of delivery, it’s time to learn what an electronic proof of delivery (ePOD) is.

 In addition to providing a digital signature, the recipient may have the option of not having to meet the courier if they are not present (i.e., couriers attach a photo of where they dropped the package).